microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeeting-getalltranscripts.md

 Get all transcripts from scheduled [onlineMeeting](../resources/onlinemeeting.md) instances for which the specified user is the organizer.

-**Note:** Retrieval of call transcripts from channel meetings is currently not supported by this API.
+**Note:** This API currently does not support getting call transcripts from channel meetings.

 To learn more about using the Microsoft Teams export APIs to export content, see [Export content with the Microsoft Teams export APIs](/microsoftteams/export-teams-content).